 A little naughty, a lot of heart, and a happily every after

-Naughty Shorts are quick delicious bites of dirty (& sweet!) romance high on heat and emotion.
-Set in a fictional small town in Montana, and inspired by true stories about real couples, these sexy second chance romances are about hope, passion and a happily ever after.
+Naughty Shorts from New York Times bestselling author, Sarah Castille, are quick delicious bites of dirty and sweet romance that will give you all the feels.
+Set in a small town, and inspired by stories about everyday couples, these sexy second chance novellas contain a little naughty, a lot of heart, and a happily after.

 Read an Excerpt

 I release a breath I didn’t even realize I was holding when I read Alexis’s text.
 Natalie is okay.
 My hand shakes so badly, I can barely type a response.

 Thanks.
 She forgot to let me know you two had planned an evening out.
 Tell her to text me before she leaves so I can open the gate.

 I brought some calves into the yard this afternoon that had been abandoned by their mothers.
 They have a tendency to wander so I shut the gate, never thinking Natalie wouldn’t be home.

 She didn’t come here with me.
 She’s partying hard tonight with her new friend.

 Guilt gnaws at my insides.
 She must have needed someone to talk to about Ethan besides Alexis.
 I guess it’s a good thing.
 I don’t know how the hell to talk to her about our boy.
 I don’t even know how to work it out for myself.

 I’m sure he’ll give her a lift if he’s not had too many.

 He?My heart, which had slowed to a steady beat when I read Alexis’s first text, kicks into gear again.
 Natalie’s new friend is a man?
 She is getting drunk with a dude at Retox?
 And worse, it must be someone I don’t know or Alexis would have mentioned his name.